globus/action-provider-tools/docs/source/action_provider_interface.rst

 Action Provider Interface
 =========================

-We provide an overview of the *Action Provider Interface* as a guide for use when implementing an *Action Provider*.

-.. raw:: html
-    :file: cli/example_action_run.html

 The Action Provider Interface is a RESTful model for starting, monitoring, canceling and removing state associated with the invocation of an Action.
 Following the REST resource life-cycle pattern, each Action invocation returns